link-society/kubirds-website/content/integrations/mailjet/sendmail.md

 <pre>{{ readFile .Env.UNIT_OUTPUT }}</pre>
 ```

-The mail is send with the [mailjetctl](https://github.com/link-society/mailjetctl)
+The mail is sent with the [mailjetctl](https://github.com/link-society/mailjetctl)
 utility.

 ## Environment